chrisgaun/k8s-in-cloud-hands-on-training/docs/demos/03-secrets-demo.md

 # Secrets Demo Workflow

+Secrets is a way to store sensative information in Kubernetes.

+The relevant Kubernetes documentation is found [here](https://kubernetes.io/docs/concepts/configuration/secret/)

-These steps are to be executed from the boostrap node itself!
+These steps are to be executed from your local machine!

 ## 1. Navigate to the repository directory on your machine.